aimzatron/gschool-blog/source/2013-04-01-last-week-in-retrospect.html.markdown

 Working wit my group on the project has been an cool experience.
 I feel like the team I am on really tries to focus on getting things done correctly and makes sure that everyone understands what is going on.
 That patience is necessary to learn anything well and I think that it will pay off with as far as our understanding of rails goes.

 There is a lot more work to do on Store Engine and I am enjoying "Don't Make Me Think" so it is safe to say that I am looking forward to this week!

+Programming Song of the Week:
+Cascade (Original Mix) by Tommy Trash